JoakimTeixeira/virtual-keyboard/README.md

 ## What I've learned

-* Developed virtual keyboard using Java for logic and SWING library for interface.
+- Developed virtual keyboard using Java for logic and SWING library for interface
-* Implemented real-time interaction and color feedback between keyboard and interface.
+- Implemented real-time interaction and color feedback between keyboard and interface
-* Added pangrams with random generation.
+- Added pangrams with random generation